sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 ### Scattering frequency {#scattering-frequency-steady-state-parallel-shock}

-The steady-state parallel shock scenario also differs from the time-dependent case in the momentum dependence of scattering frequency.
+The steady-state parallel shock scenario also differs from the time-dependent case in the momentum dependence of the scattering frequency.
 We set

 $$
   \nu(p) = \nu_0 B_0 p^{-1} \, ,